 Hashtags allow people to find new content about topics that interest them—from people they don’t already follow.
 Including a few hashtags in your social media posts can put your blog in front of people who are actively searching for that type of content and attract new followers.

-Check out EarthEasy’s Instagram post below for a good example.
+Check out EarthEasy’s Instagram post for a good example.
 It includes six hashtags that relate to the topic of the blog article and are placed at the bottom of the post so they don’t distract from the content.

 6. Build a Blogger Network